 The other school that made a contribution to management thought during this time was the contingency school.
 Prior to the development of the contingency school, management scholars sought the one best way of managing.
 The contingency school changed this by proposing that there are no universal rules in management.
 External and internal factors create unique situations, and each situation requires a different response.
 What is the most appropriate response in one situation may not work in another.
 The key statement of the contingency school is “it depends.”
 One of the major theorists in this school is Joan Woodward, a British scholar who did her work in the 1950s and 1960s.58 She argued that contingencies, such as technology, play a role in how much training workers should receive.
 For instance, one of the major themes in management today is that workers should be well-trained.
 Woodward would argue that for low-tech jobs, this might not be the case but that for jobs requiring quite bit of technology, training would be a necessity.

 From the 1970s to the present, we have seen the various management schools of thought interwoven.
 One of the major approaches in modern management is the development of managerial theories.
 When people hear the word theory, they usually assume that it refers to something impractical and disconnected from real life.
 The reality is that theory is a prediction and an explanation.
 Since the 1970s, the concept of theory has entered into the management literature and has led to more rigorous research.59 The body of knowledge explored in this book about concepts such as strategy, organizational behavior, human resource management, and organizational theory has many roots from the 1970s.
-For example, when you get to job design, you will learn about the Hackman and Oldham model of job design, which was first proposed in 1975.
 Management has been enriched over the last 40 years by the contributions from researchers in allied fields such as economics, psychology, and sociology.

 Based on the theoretical research of the last 40 or so years, scholars such as Stanford University’s Jeffrey Pfeffer have now proposed the idea for evidence-based management.60 The idea is to recommend managerial practices that have been tested.
 In many ways, this brings us back to Taylor and the need for science-based management.
 Once again, management thinkers are seeking to use formalized research to eliminate bad management techniques that have been recommended over the last several years.